lucylow/salty-wet-man/README.md

 **GPU Implementation**
+.
+Warning: This post contains abstract depictions of nudity and may be unsuitable for the workplace

   * **Heavy computation required** - Size of CNN network limited by GPU memory avaliabe
   * Highly optimized implementation of 2D convolutions